Save Money on Flights: Guide to Scoring the Best Travel Deals

 2. Be flexible.

 Being open-minded about your destination and when you fly is a great way to find cheaper airfare.
-By telling Google Flights my destination was Europe rather than a specific city or even country, I found that flying into Zurich, Switzerland, would save me about $450 compared to arriving in Strasbourg, Germany.
-If I still need to get to Strasbourg, I can take a train — the ride is typically just over two hours — for approximately $50.
-That’s a total savings of about $400.
+By telling Google Flights my destination was Europe rather than a specific city or even country, I found that flying into Madrid, Spain, would save me about $475 compared to arriving in Seville.
+If I still need to get to Seville, I can take a train.
+The ride is typically just under three hours and less than $50.
+That’s a total savings of at least $400.

 3. Travel during the off-season.